Close

 Examples

-Here are a couple of simple examples of the most common functions usage:
+Here are simple examples of each of the data retrieval functions usage:

 select * from advent.data2rows('advent2024-1');